 A case manager works directly with patients to review insurance benefits and to plan appropriate placement at an inpatient rehabilitation facility if needed upon discharge.

 To contact the joint replacement program coordinator, please call Tori Kroll, RN 203-863-3629.

 To contact a case manager, please call 203-863-3432

 or e-mail Paula.Guglielmi@greenwichhospital.org

 Billing and Payment

-Part of discharge planning includes helping patients fully understand the billing process in order to plan for payment.
+Part of the discharge planning process includes helping patients fully understand the billing process in order to plan for payment.
 Case managers work closely with patients to clarify insurance benefits eligibility.

 Patients may receive separate bills from providers other than the hospital.
 These may include physicians, such as the radiologist and anesthesiologist, and the laboratory.